 Should applicants be unable to provide proof of English proficiency, they will need to successfully complete a UoPeople English course before proceeding to UoPeople Foundations.
 UoPeople does not require a standardized entrance exam for admittance.

-Entrance-exams are not required for admission – this means that you do not need to submit any standardized test scores in order to be accepted to the online degree program at UoPeople in Business Administration, Computer Science or Health Science.
+Entrance exams are not required for admission – this means that you do not need to submit any standardized test scores in order to be accepted to the online degree program at UoPeople in Business Administration, Computer Science or Health Science.

-In order to be admitted to an undergraduate degree program, students must successfully complete the UoPeople Foundations Courses.
+In order to be accepted to an undergraduate degree program, students must successfully complete the UoPeople Foundations Courses.
 The UoPeople Foundations Courses are designed to equip students with the necessary skills needed to thrive in their academic degree studies.
-Once students have successfully passed the UoPeople Foundations Courses, and sent their proof of high school completion document, they may continue as Degree Seeking Students at UoPeople in their desired undergraduate degree program.
+Once students have successfully passed the UoPeople Foundations Courses and sent their proof of high school completion document, they may continue as Degree Seeking Students at UoPeople in their desired undergraduate degree program.
 The UoPeople Foundations Courses count towards the associate’s and bachelor’s degree credit requirements.

 Completion requirements for the UoPeople Foundations Courses are published in our Catalog.

 Submitting proof of high school completion may be satisfied during your first term at UoPeople through the submission of:

 official diploma (or transcript showing graduation) sent directly to UoPeople (either mailed or submitted online); or

 a photocopy of the original diploma (or transcript showing graduation) certified by a notary sent directly to UoPeople (either mailed or submitted online); or